luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 The flow we walked through works for other pre-trained object detection models in our repository ([here](https://github.com/luxonis/depthai-python-extras/tree/master/resources/nn))

-Simply change the paths above to run the other models there.
+Simply change the paths above to run the other models there, adding the correct labels (or funny ones, should you choose).